We Are Gathering Journal Entries,

 He continued, “The thing you have to worry about here is Hepatitis C.”

 Every time I go to the prison to draw blood from the prisoners, I feel as if the part of me that protects myself has no strength, no validity, like the act of protecting myself is an illusion.
-What is the difference between the barbed wires and walls of a prison and this protective shield I walk around with in the world?
+What is the difference between the barbed wires and walls of this prison and this protective shield I walk around with in the world?
 What purpose do they serve?
 To not let the Beast take over, the Demon rage, the Crazy get loose, to not let Agony have a voice?
 Each needs air, or it will combust, start a fire, hurt itself or someone else.
 It’s when the energy of these is uncontrollable that they inflict harm, a pain that has become bigger than the person, that’s become bigger than the heart, than the mind, than the individual.
 Healing ourselves is one of the most courageous acts—it is how the demon, the beast, the crazy, and the agony all find freedom.

 A few days ago, I was working with Luna and Ted.